nickjj/runninginproduction.com/_posts/interviews/2019-11-22-5-postwoman-is-a-free-fast-and-beautiful-alternative-to-postman.md

 Every backup is identified with the latest commit hash.

 Backups are automated and in the case of a failure the last known good backup will take priority.
-These are available because we save the the last successful production and preview builds in AWS.
+These are available because we save the last successful production and preview builds in AWS.
 This helps us rollback if anything goes wrong and that approach is useful since it's an open source project.